rupali-codes/LinksHub/CONTRIBUTING.md

       > For example, if you are adding a category called `open source`, add it to the `export type` statement in the appropriate style.

-  - If you are adding a subcategory, go to `components/TopBar/CategoryDescriptions.ts` and add the subcategory name used when exporting the name in `database/index.ts`, along with a concise description in the correct format.
+  - If you are adding a subcategory, go to `components/TopBar/CategoryDescriptions.ts` and add the sub-category name used when exporting the name in `database/index.ts`, along with a concise description in the correct format.

     > For example, if you export the subcategory name as `onlineCodeEditors` in `database/index.ts`, add the same name to `CategoryDescriptions.ts` using the following style:
     > `subcategory name:` `description of this subcategory`